 Email marketers spend plenty of time to craft an interactive email that not only delivers the message in a beautiful way, but also renders well across all devices.
+If you want to amp emails, adding interactive elements to the template is a great way of doing so.
 However, many a times their effort fails as they leave their subscribers disappointed.
 So, what is the best way to be assured that your interactive emails are doing wonders in the subscribers’ inboxes?

 Be patient, before we move on to our main matter, it is crucial to first understand what interactivity is all about.